hail-is/hail/docs/commands/annotatevariants_bed.md

 annotation will be the set (possibly empty) of fourth column strings as a `Set[String]` for all intervals that overlap the given variant.

+**NOTE:** UCSC BED files are 0-indexed, which means that the line "5  100  105" will include the loci `5:99, 5:100, 5:101, 5:102, 5:103`.
+The last locus included in this interval is two smaller than the listed end!

 </div>

 <div class="subsection">